jsswd888/finmath_notes/README.md

 4. **Stat Inference** - note sheet briefly explaining what learned from the class
    1.  e.g., portion on MLE & OLS

 if time permitted may also contain some notes taken for CFA.
+Also may contain notes for latest semester's course on:

+- Credit Markets
+- FX
+- Numerical Methods for Option Pricing (to be included into 2)
+- Multivariate Stastical Analysis
+- Fixed Income